Anghiari, Italy: travel guide for the small Tuscany town of Anghiari

 Palaces and other monuments

-Among the notable civic buildings in Anghiari, one of the highlights is the Praetorian Palace in Piazza del Popolo.
-The palace was constructed by the Perusinus in 1339 and on the façade you can see many decorative coats of arms in terracotta and stone, representing the Podestà and the Vicars of Anghiari.
+Among the notable buildings in Anghiari, one of the highlights is the Praetorian Palace in Piazza del Popolo.
+The palace was constructed by the Perusinus in 1339 and on the façade you can see many decorative coats of arms in terracotta and stone that represent the Podestà and the Vicars of Anghiari.

-In the Piazzetta Mameli (after Piazza Baldaccio, Via Garibaldi and the Church of St. Augustine) you find the Taglieschi Palace, formed from several medieval towers and restored in the Renaissance style by Matteo Cane, a Captain of Fortune well known in Anghiari.
-On a finely decorated column placed on the corner of the building there is a carved head of a dog.
+After passing through Piazza Baldaccio and along Via Garibaldi and the Church of Saint Augustine in the Piazzetta Mameli you reach the Taglieschi Palace, formed from several medieval towers and restored in the Renaissance style by Matteo Cane, a Captain of Fortune well known in Anghiari.
+On a finely decorated column on the corner of the building there is a carved head of a dog.

 In the same square you can also visit the 14th century Marzocco Palace, a combination of two tower-houses constructed by the medieval mercantile bourgeoisie of city.